microsoft/vcpkg-docs/vcpkg/users/triplets.md

 ## Per-port customization

-The CMake variable `PORT` will be set when interpreting the triplet file and can be used to change settings (such as `VCPKG_LIBRARY_LINKAGE`) on a per-port basis.
+The CMake variable `PORT` will be set when interpreting the triplet file.
+It can be used to change settings (such as `VCPKG_LIBRARY_LINKAGE`) on a per-port basis.

 Example: